Bring Back the Basics-A deeper Dive to Practical Field Instrumentation in Process Safety Service (Part 2)

 Rick has a BS in Chemical Engineering from the University of California, Santa Barbara and is a registered Professional Control Systems Engineer in California and Colorado.
 Rick has served as a member and chairman of both the API Subcommittee for Pressure Relieving Systems and the API Subcommittee on Instrumentation and Control Systems.

-Bring Back the Basics – Practical Field Instrumentation in Process Safety Service (Blog Series: Part 1)
+Bring Back the Basics – Practical Field Instrumentation in Process Safety Service (Part 1)

-Bring Back the Basics – Practical Field Instrumentation in Process Safety Service (Blog Series: Part 1)
+Bring Back the Basics – Practical Field Instrumentation in Process Safety Service (Part 1)

 Bring Back the Basics- Practical Field Instrumentation in Process Safety Service